Jocelyn37/R-programming/Model structure attribute analysis/README.txt

-Analysis of process model attributes
+Analysis of structural attributes of process model